 Chicken Nanban Class

-This succulent chicken dish originated from Miyazaki Prefecture in the far south of Japan.
-In making Chicken Nanban we marinate the chicken in a soy sauce based sweet vinegar sauce before deep frying, and top it off with a rich tartar sauce.
-I have never seen anybody who does not get excited about this dish.
+This succulent chicken dish originated in Miyazaki Prefecture, in the far south of Japan.
+In making Chicken Nanban, we marinate the chicken in a soy sauce-based sweet vinegar sauce before deep frying and top it off with a rich tartar sauce.
+I have never seen anyone who does not get excited about this dish.

 Here is a nice video of her using this tenugui to gift-wrap a sake bottle.
 How nice!